 A gobi masala or cauliflower masala made with a few simple spices.
 A stunningly attractive dish to bring to the dinner table with dal and rice.

-Gobi or cauliflower is widely used in Indian cuisine in restaurant-style sides like Aloo Gobi and Malai Gobi, and in more homely dishes like Gobi Paratha and Gobi Achari.
+Gobi or cauliflower is widely used in Indian cuisine in restaurant-style sides like Aloo Gobi and this creamy cauliflower curry, Malai Gobi, and in more homely dishes like Gobi Paratha and Gobi Achari.
 Here's one more delicious way to eat this versatile veggie: Gobi Masala.

 Cauliflower florets are sauteed with tomatoes, onions and a few powdered spices.